scastillo/not-youtube-dl/README.txt

-extractors that support authentication (by providing login and password with --username and --password) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in shell command history.
-You can achieve this using .netrc file on per extractor basis.
-For that you will need to create .netrc file in your $HOME and restrict permissions to read/write by you only:
+extractors that support authentication (by providing login and password with --username and --password) in order not to pass credentials as command line arguments on every youtube-dl execution and prevent tracking plain text passwords in the shell command history.
+You can achieve this using a .netrc file on per extractor basis.
+For that you will need to create a.netrc file in your $HOME and restrict permissions to read/write by you only:

     touch $HOME/.netrc
     chmod a-rwx,u+rw $HOME/.netrc